Pancreatic Cancer: Overview

 • Uneven, lumpy fatty tissue under your skin

 Many of these may be caused by other health problems.
-But it’s important to see a healthcare provider if you have these symptoms.
+It’s important to see a healthcare provider if you have these symptoms for an accurate diagnosis.
 Only a healthcare provider can tell if you have cancer.

 How is pancreatic cancer diagnosed?